Islandora/migrate_islandora_csv/README.md

 This tutorial assumes you're working with the sample images provided in the module, which will be located at `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/images`.
 When you're migrating for real, the files will have to be uploaded or otherwise made accessible to the server before this point.

-Open up the csv file at `data/migration.csv` and you'll see a `file` column containing paths to the sample images.
-You can use your favourite shell-based utility to open it at `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/migration.csv`, or browse to it on Github, or just look at it pasted below as this tutorial does not require you to edit the files.
+Open up the CSV file at `data/migration.csv` and you'll see a `file` column containing paths to the sample images.
+You can use your favourite shell-based utility to open it at `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/migration.csv`, or browse to it on GitHub, or just look at it pasted below as this tutorial does not require you to edit the files.

 |file|
 |----|